bhuvan2205/react-query-demo/README.md

 "npm install" or "npm i"

-To start the server, install json-server globally, Run the following script "npm i -g json-server"
+To start the server, install json-server globally, Run the following script "npm i -g json-server" and followed by "npm run server"

-To start the local react-app, Run the following script "npm run dev"
+To start the local react-app, Open new terminal and run the following script "npm run dev"